syne-tune/syne-tune/docs/source/faq.rst

 Our general recommendation is to use ``pip install 'syne-tune[basic]'``, then add ``dev`` if you aim to extend Syne Tune, ``benchmarks`` if you like to run our benchmarks locally.
+In order to run schedulers which depend on BOTorch, you need to add ``botorch``, and if you like to run Ray Tune schedulers, you need to add ``raytune`` (both of these come with many dependencies).
 If the size of the installation is of no concern, just use ``pip install 'syne-tune[extra]'``.

+If you run code which needs dependencies you have not installed, a warning message tells you which tag is missing, and you can always install it later.

 To install the latest version from git, run the following: